avanetten/shackleton/README.md

 ## 2. Computer Vision Predictions

-In the [results](results/test1) folder we've included both CRESI and YOLTv5 predictions for our sample image, so we can simply use these results for the dashboard (next sectino).
+In the [results](results/test1) folder we've included both CRESI and YOLTv5 predictions for our sample image, so we can simply use these results for the dashboard (next section).
 To run these deep learning models from scratch, see [data_curation+inference.ipynb](notebooks/data_curation+inference.ipynb)

 ## 3. Execute Shackleton